Contemplating the fate of modified gravity

-Coming back to the simplest possible generalizations of GR, the obvious options are a cosmological constant and extra dimensions.
-The cosmological constant is now not even viewed as a modification of gravity, and instead of being a victory, it is actually a rather bad naturalness problem, maybe the most severe problem in all the history of physics, from the quantum field theory viewpoint \cite{Weinberg}.
-Of course, this technical naturalness issue can be thought of as more of aesthetic (or even psychological) type.
-One can simply claim that somehow the renormalized cosmological constant is the way it is in the observations, and then we can perform all the calculations with no obstacle.
-On the other hand, if we understand anything about the quantum field theory, we normally expect the dark energy density of order $M^4$ with $M$ being the Planck mass or a SUSY-violation scale, which is in any case by many orders of magnitude different from its observed scale given rather by the neutrino mass range.
-It means that the bare cosmological constant should be fine-tuned to the quantum corrections exquisitely, and therefore even depending on the matter content of the theory.
-To say the least, we do not know the physical origin of such cancellation.
-There are different opinions about this issue.
-In any case, our point here is that a cosmological constant is not among the main topics of current modified gravity research.
+Coming back to the simplest possible generalizations of GR, the~obvious options to be utilized are a cosmological constant and extra dimensions.
+The~cosmological constant is nowadays not regarded as a modification of gravity, and instead of being a victory, it is actually a rather severe naturalness problem, maybe the most severe problem in all the history of physics from the quantum field theory viewpoint~\cite{Weinberg}.
+This technical naturalness issue can be thought of as more of an aesthetic (or even psychological) type.
+One can simply claim that somehow, the renormalized cosmological constant is the way it is in the observations, and~then we can perform all the calculations with no~obstacle.

+On the other hand, with~some basic understanding about quantum field theory, we normally expect the dark energy density of order $M^4$, with $M$ being the Planck mass, or a SUSY-violation scale, which is in any case by many orders of magnitude different from its observed scale given rather by the neutrino mass range.
+This means that the bare cosmological constant should be fine-tuned to the quantum corrections exquisitely and~therefore even depending on the matter content of the theory.
+To~put it mildly, we do not know the physical origin of such cancellation.
+There are different opinions about this issue, but~in any case, our point here is that a cosmological constant is not among the main topics of current modified gravity~research.